runxiyu/rfd/draft-pragmatics/pragmatics.md

 {numbered="false"}
 # Contributors

-Many thanks to Leah Rowe?
+Many thanks to everyone who has contributed to this document by supplying ideas, correcting typos or spreading the word, including but not limited to DiffieHellman, Leah Rowe, Noisytoot and fluxionary.

 <reference anchor="RFC2813" target="https://www.rfc-editor.org/rfc/rfc2813.txt">